Krapp's Last Tape: Characters

 Just as Krapp’s name is a vulgar pun, so is the name Beckett gave to the woman who visits him from time to time, whom he describes as a "bony old ghost of a whore."
 As Fanny is an "old ghost," all Krapp's women are figuratively "ghosts, really, dependent for their existence on Krapp's bitter-sweet recording of them," according to Katherine Worth.

-"Fanny" is a slang British expression for the female genitals – woman reduced to a function.
+"Fanny" is a slang British expression for the vulva – woman reduced to a function.
 "Fanny" is also a commonly used diminutive of Frances, and Beckett occasionally referred to his aunt, Frances "Cissie" Sinclair, as "Fanny."

 Krapp refers to her visits as "better than a kick in the crutch."
 In the 1985 television version, Beckett changed this phrase to "better than the finger and the thumb," an unambiguous reference to masturbation that would never have escaped the British Lord Chamberlain in the 1950s.